will-moore/omero-mapr/README.rst

 Now restart OMERO.web as normal for the configuration above to take effect.
 You should now be able to browse to a ``Genes`` page and search for ``CDC20`` or ``ENSG00000117399``.
+Note that if you add another set of Map Annotations with the same Namespace they will not be added to the existing set but will get a new "paragraph" with the label again.
+It is therefore advisable for the sake of visible clarity to copy the Key-Value pairs, remove the old set, add the KV-pairs to the new set and then create a new Map Annotation with the combined KV-pairs.

 External URL Favicons